 Here are 5 ways to combat that dry skin:

-1) Dress yourself accordingly!
+1) Dress accordingly!
 Sounds simple enough, right?
 There is a rule of thumb for these cold months: Three Layers.
 When working outside, playing out in the snow, or walking long distances in freezing temperatures, it’s important to make sure that you’re giving your body the protection it needs.

 Layer one should be “made from synthetic fibers, wool, or silk instead of cotton.”
 Apparently, “cotton has a tendency to trap moisture and become soggy, rapidly increasing the danger of the cold”, says Steve Ellis, Corporate Health and Safety Director via ORR Safety.